paulpflug/holistic-router/README.md

 entry: "index" // add this when a folder is opened
 folder: "." // base folder for all files relative to CWD
 cache: true // should cache results
-watch: true // watch files for changes
+watch: true // watch files for changes and invalidate cache
 gzip: true // only with cache

 // type-specific options